JayRovacsek/nix-config/README.md

 - Dig into nixos as a router ([eg](https://francis.begyn.be/blog/nixos-home-router))
 - ~Implement vGPU for nvidia~ Done in a branch, however blocked as it turns out the drivers are not publicly available so either do illegal stuffs and get that driver (yeah, nah) or pay for it :cry:
 - Look into deploying armv7 instances of nixos to:
-  - RaspberryPi Zero (w and not)
+  - ~RaspberryPi Zero (w and not)~ Done as exported package: rpi1 / rpi2
-  - RaspberryPi 2 (Igglybuff if we can get this going - get that sucker to run as an internal DNS node)
+  - ~RaspberryPi 2 (Igglybuff if we can get this going - get that sucker to run as an internal DNS node)~ ~ Done as exported package: rpi1 / rpi2
   - OrangePi Lite
   - OrangePi Plus v2
   - OrangePi Winplus